Hitch Cargo Carrier

 Popular Hitch Lock by Master Lock.

 A master lock hitch lock can be one of the best ways to ensure the hitch carrier is locked to the car.
-As not all carriers come with such a solution, many drivers need to find their own alternative to mounting on the hitch.
-The good news is that a lock is inexpensive, and it can be one of the best ways of dealing with the extra safety measures needed while traveling.
+As not all carriers have such a solution, many drivers must find their own alternative to mounting on the hitch.
+The good news is that a lock is inexpensive and can be one of the best ways of dealing with the extra safety measures needed while traveling.

-Installing such a lock is not complicated, and in most cases, it actually replaces the safety pin which goes through the hitch.
-For the best durability, it is recommended to purchase a lock that can easily be cleaned.
-When traveling during winter, it is also recommended to keep water off the lock as it can freeze and jam.
+Installing such a lock is not complicated; in most cases, it replaces the safety pin that goes through the hitch.
+For the best durability, purchasing a lock that can easily be cleaned is recommended.
+When traveling during winter, keeping water off the lock is also recommended, as it can freeze and jam.

 Straps